-Nebraska's economy has been affected by the current national economic decline in recent years; however, net State General Fund revenue collections have been above projections.
 The State has continued to take steps to avert major economic impacts both statewide and within communities.
 The small rural makeup of the State remains a challenge for communities in funding major capital projects.
-Declining population bases make it difficult to draw the amount of user fees needed to fund infrastructure requirements.
+Declining population bases make it difficult to draw the amount of user fees needed to fund capital infrastructure projects to address wastewater issues.